-What are location restrictions?
+What are the location categories?

 - Category 1: Metro areas, capital cities in each state & major regional centres with a large population.
 Generally considered to be low risk.

-- Category 2: Medium sized regional centres.
+- Category 2: Medium-sized regional centres.
 Considered to be low to medium risk.

 - Category 3: Smaller towns with fluctuating property markets.
 Considered to be medium to high risk.

-- High Density: Inner city suburbs or areas with high rise residential buildings.
-High density units in these areas are considered to be very high risk.
+- High Density: Inner-city suburbs or areas with high rise residential buildings.
+High-density units in these areas are considered to be very high risk.

 A particular area or postcode may have different classifications for different lenders depending on their interpretation of the property market in that area.

 Why do lenders have postcode categories?